jsmankin/GEOG60/README.md

 # GEOG60
 GEOG 60.01 Course Materials
-This is where the JupyterHub practicals are commited to Discovery from
+This is where the JupyterHub practicals are commited to Discovery from.

+Updated 1/23/23